francoisjacquet/rosariosis/README.md

 ![RosarioSIS screenshot](http://www.rosariosis.org/wp-content/uploads/2013/06/rosariosis_screenshot.png)

-RosarioSIS is a fork of Centre/SIS version 3.0.1.
 RosarioSIS has been designed to address the most important needs of administrators, teachers, support staff, parents, students, and clerical personnel.
-However, it also adds many components not typically found in student information systems.
+However, it also adds many components not typically found in Student Information Systems.
 Consider the following:

 * Student screens that include all the critical information necessary for